 9% (volume cap) LIHTC:

-New Construction – maximum developer fee of 15% of the total development costs (excluding developer fee) or $3,750,000 (whichever is less).
+New ConstructionBuilding – maximum developer fee of 15% of the total development costs (excluding developer fee) or $3,750,000 (whichever is less).

-Acquisition/Rehabilitation – maximum developer fee of 10% of the acquisition costs and 15% of the rehabilitation costs (excluding developer fee) or $3,750,000 (whichever is less).
+Acquisition/RehabilitationExisting Building (For both Existing Buildings used for housing and Existing Buildings not used for housing) – maximum developer fee of 10% of the acquisition costs and 15% of the rehabilitation costs (excluding developer fee) or $3,750,000 (whichever is less).

 4% (non-volume cap) LIHTC: